greentfrapp/project-asimov/guide_fairness.md

 </div>
 <div class="emph">
 <p>
   Most of the fairness metrics focus on equality in the rates of true positives, true negatives, false positives, false negatives, or some combination of these.
-But really, these metrics are insufficient when they exclude the larger context of the AIS.
+But remember that these metrics are insufficient when they exclude the larger context of the AIS and neglect contextual justifications.
 </p>
 <p>
   For more comprehensive reviews of existing metrics, check out Narayanan <dt-cite cite="narayanan2018translation"></dt-cite> and Verma et al. <dt-cite cite="verma2018fairness"></dt-cite>.